-- Hold the earmould between your thumb and index finger and position its sound outlet in your ear canal. - 2.
-Slide the earmould all the way into your ear with a gentle, twisting movement. - 3.
-Turn the top part of the earmould gently backwards and forwards so it tucks behind the fold of skin above your ear canal.
-Move the earmould up and down and gently press it to place it correctly in the ear.
+- Hold the earmould between 3. your thumb and index finger and position its sound outlet in your ear canal. - Slide the earmould all the way into your ear with a gentle, twisting movement.

-4. Place the hearing aid firmly behind the ear and make sure it sits securely.
+Place the hearing aid firmly behind the ear and make sure it sits securely.